zhen-huan-hu/rsync-snapshot/README.md

 Optionally, a backup drive registration file (e.g.: `/etc/backups/backup.drives`) can be specified using the `-d` option.
 Multiple UUIDs for potential backup partitions can be included in the file with one UUID per line (for physically rotating the backup drives).

-If the backup partition is initially umounted, the script will mount it to the specified backup destination `DST`.
-After the backup process, the partition will be umounted to protect data integrity.

-If the backup partition has already been mounted to a different location, the script will ignore the specified backup destination `DST` and keep the backup drive at its current mount point after the backup process.
+If a registered backup partition is initially umounted, the script will mount it to the specified backup destination `DST`.
+After the backup process, the partition will be automatically umounted to protect data integrity.
+If a registered backup partition is already mounted, the script will ignore the specified backup destination `DST` and keep the backup drive at its current mount point after the backup process.

 ## Examples